AET-CS/aet-cs.github.io/white/2025/CS11/practice/tracing/coding.md

 }
 ```

 You should only add **one** trace method at a time and run it.
-In Java, all the puncuation matters, and the semi-colons at the end of the lines.
+In Java, all the punctuation matters, and the semi-colons at the end of the lines.
 Spaces do NOT matter, nor does indentation (they are spaced the way they are to facilitate legibility only).
 The line starting with `//` is a comment and it can say anything.
 The computer ignores it.

 **About classes** We will study 'classes' eventually but for now see you have a file called "Main.java" and it contains the line `public class main`.
 In Java, one file contains one *class* and they must have the same name.
 If you rename `Main` to, for example, `Practice`, then you need to rename the file.
 (IntelliJ will do it for you if you hover over the redline error you see when you change the classname!)